 Winding-up accounts should also be prepared, and any new or existing bank accounts, and the funds therein, dealt with appropriately.
 It is highly likely that HMRC will also need to be informed about the change, as will any service providers such as insurers and accountants.

 If a charity wishes to become incorporated, it does not necessarily have to become a charitable company in the manner set out above.
 There may also be scope for the charity to become a Community Interest Company, or (from late 2010) a Charitable Incorporated Organisation.
-For further information, please see our pages on converting to a CIC and converting to a CIO.
+For further information, please see converting to a CIC.